mtlynch/mtlynch.io/content/retrospectives/2024/06/index.md

 In April this year, [I sold TinyPilot](/i-sold-tinypilot/), the bootstrapped business I founded and ran for four years.

-My earlier post told the story of how the sale happened, but there are more details I want to share about the mechanics of the sale itself, what went well, what I want to improve in the future, and what surprised me.
+My earlier post told the story of how the sale happened, so I'd like to dig a bit deeper into the nuts and bolts of the sale itself.
+Looking back, I'm going to share what went well, what I want to improve in the future, and what surprised me about the process of selling my business.

 ## What I'm glad I did

 ### Invested heavily into documentation

 Before I even started my first business, I read the book _Built to Sell_ by John Warrilow.
-The advice boils down to this: manage your company so that it doesn't depend on your day-to-day involvement.
+The book encourages founders to design their company so that it doesn't depend on their day-to-day involvement.
 An effective company has a set of well-defined processes and teams that execute them.

 I've always been a fan of clear documentation, so when I started building out the team for TinyPilot, I invested a lot into documentation.
 Rather than train people in person or on video calls, I would always write a playbook and ask the team member to follow it.
 If we ran into issues or misunderstandings, we'd update the playbook.
 When new people would join, they'd onboard via the same playbooks, and we'd continuously improve them.

-After I sold TinyPilot, there was a 30-day period during which I would provide a maximum of 80 hours of consulting time to help the buyer with the transition.
+After I sold TinyPilot, the contract called for a 30-day period during which I would provide up to 80 hours of consulting time to help the buyer with the transition.
 Most of my time post-transition was just introducing the new owner to the team and our key vendors.
 There was very little I had to answer outside of that because the buyer had access to all of our documentation, and the team already knew how to run the day-to-day of TinyPilot.

 ### Created a transition checklist